-1. Claims Procedure for Disability Benefits
+1. Claims Procedure for Disability Benefits filed under the Plan

-The following claims procedure will apply specifically to claims made for disability benefits under one or more Plan features.
+The following claims procedure will apply specifically to claims made for disability benefits under one or more Plan features, including any rescission of disability coverage under such Plan features with respect to a participant or beneficiary (whether or not, in connection with the rescission, there is an adverse effect on any particular benefit at that time).
+For this purpose, rescission means a cancellation or discontinuance of coverage that has retroactive effect, except to the extent it is attributable to a failure to timely pay required premiums or contributions towards the cost of coverage.
 To the extent that this procedure is inconsistent with the claims procedures contained in the policies, contracts, summary plan descriptions or other written materials for such Plan features, the claims procedures in such other policies, contracts, summary plan descriptions, or other written materials will supersede this procedure as long as such other claims procedures comply with DOL Regulation §2560.503-1.

-Timing of Benefits Determination
+Timing of Adverse Benefits Determination

-If a claim under the Plan feature is denied in whole or in part, you or your beneficiary will receive written notification within a reasonable period of time, but no later than 45 days after the Plan Administrator's receipt of the claim.
+If a claim under the Plan feature is denied in whole or in part, you or your beneficiary will receive written notification of the adverse benefit determination within a reasonable period of time, but no later than 45 days after the Plan Administrator's receipt of the claim.
 The Plan Administrator may extend this period for up to 30 additional days provided the Plan Administrator determines that the extension is necessary due to matters beyond the Plan Administrator's control and the claimant is notified of the extension before the end of the initial 45-day period and is also notified of the date by which the Plan Administrator expects to render a decision.
 The 30-day extension can be extended by an additional 30 days if the Plan Administrator determines that, due to matters beyond its control, it cannot make the decision within the original extended period.
-In that event, you will be notified before the end of the initial 30-day extension of the circumstances requiring the extension and the date by which the Plan Administrator expects to render a decision.
-The extension notice will explain the standards on which your entitlement to a benefit is based, the unresolved issues that prevent a decision on the claim, and the additional information, if any, you must submit.
+In that event, you will be notified before the end of the initial 30-day extension of the caircumstances requiring the extension and the date by which the Plan Administrator expects to render a decision.
+The standards on which your entitlement to a benefit is based, the unresolved issues that prevent a decision on the claim, and the additional information, if any, you must submit.
 If you must provide additional information, you will be provided with at least 45 days to provide the additional information.
 The period from which you are notified of the additional required information to the date you respond is not counted as part of the determination period.

-Benefits Determination Notice
+Adverse Benefits Determination Notice